Touchless Interactive Kiosks: The Air Push Gesture

-We look at the user research and engineering behind Air Push – the interaction style that drives our award-winning TouchFree application for interactive kiosks.
+We look at the user research and engineering behind Air Push – the flexible, easy-to-use gesture that drives our award-winning TouchFree application for interactive kiosks.

 It comes prebuilt into Ultraleap’s TouchFree – an application that runs invisibly on top of existing touchscreen interfaces.
 TouchFree detects hand movements mid-air and converts them to an onscreen cursor.

 But how will users adapt to this new way of using a familiar technology?
-We think the technology should adapt to them.
+We thought that, instead, the technology should adapt to them.

 Our User-Centred Design Process for Touchless Interactions

-Users’ journey needs to be as smooth as possible and we’ve thought about every step in the functional design of touchless kiosks.
+Users’ journey needs to be as smooth as possible and we thought about every step in the functional design of touchless kiosks.